 Built in 1912 for William Fox’s fledgling film company, the Audubon Theatre & adjoining ballroom was designed by Thomas W. Lamb.
 The auditorium was on the main floor at the southern end of the building, while the ballroom was upstairs on the northern end of the building.

-After spending several years playing Spanish language films and being renamed Beverly Hills Theatre, the Audubon Theatre was renamed San Juan Theatre in August 1948, and continued its Spanish language films policy.
+After spending several years playing Spanish language films and being renamed Beverly Hills Theatre, it was renamed San Juan Theatre and continued its Spanish language films policy.

 Long a center of culture and entertaiment, the Audubon Ballroom is still best-known today as the place where Malcolm X was assasinated in 1965 while giving a speech.